EvotecIT/ADEssentials/README.md

   - [x] Added `IncludeObjectTypeName`,`ExcludeObjectTypeName`,`IncludeInheritedObjectTypeName`,`ExcludeInheritedObjectTypeName` to `Get-ADACL`
   - [x] Added `ADRightsAsArray` to `Get-ADACL`
   - [x] Added `AccessControlType` to `Get-ADACL`
+  - [x] Improvements to `Get-WinADObject` and all cmdlets that rely on it
 - 0.0.91 - 14.09.2020
   - [x] Added ability to define own conditions/rules to `Show-WinADGroupMember`,`Show-WinADGroupMemberOf` using `PSWriteHTML` options
 - 0.0.90 - 13.09.2020